olemb/bottle-talk/README.rst

 Viewing the slideshow
 ---------------------

-* next slide: page down, right arrow, down arrow, space bar, left mouse button

-* previous slide: page up, left arrow, up arrow, b

-* first slide: home

-* last slide: end

 Switch the browser to fullscreen and zoom until it looks about right.

+You can page through the slides with:

+* page down / page up

+* right arrow / left arrow

+* down arrow / up arrow

+* space bar / b

+* left mouse button

+* scroll wheel

+In addition home and end can be used to go to the first and last slide respectively.

 Multitouch devices will get all slides on one page. (``slides.html`` is shown unchanged.)